triole/webra/readme.md

 ## Synopsis

-WebRA is a simple Web Request Assertion engine that does http requests and evaluates their answer.
-It is configured by a toml file of which an example is located inside the `conf` folder.
-Requests are made asynchronously to provide a maximum of speed.
+Web Request Assert is a simple web request assertion engine that does http requests and evaluates their answer.
+Configuration is provided in a toml file of which examples can be found inside the `conf` folder.
+Requests are fired asynchronously to provide a maximum of speed.
+Basic authentication is supported as well.

 ## Help